woahbase/website/snippets/maintenance.md

 <!-- Pull requests are welcome, forks even more so. :) -->

 Maintained (or sometimes a lack thereof?) by [{{ config.site_name }}][110].

+Helped you save a bit of your valuable time and effort that is best spent *doing stuff you actually enjoy*?
+If you have some pocket-change to spare, kindly consider [helping out](/about/donate.md#support-us).